Describing Functions and Phase Response Curves of Excitable Systems: conclusion

 \section{conclusion}

 This work has introduced a novel framework extending classical describing function and phase response curve methodologies to excitable neuronal systems.
 By focusing on event-based input-output characteristics of synapse-neuron nodes, the proposed event describing function (eDF) and event phase response curve (ePRC) provide valuable tools to analyze and predict rhythmic dynamics in excitable networks.
-The validation through Hodgkin-Huxley neuron simulations illustrates the practical utility of this framework in predicting network oscillations and phase-locking behavior.

-Extending the analysis to burst-excitable systems and more complex, realistic CPG architectures remains an important direction for future research.
+Extending the analysis to burst-excitable systems and more complex CPG architectures remains an important direction for future research.
 We envision that these developments will facilitate the design and control of biologically inspired rhythmic circuits for robotics and neuromorphic engineering.